balvig/connections/README.md

 Add the gem to the gemfile:
 `gem "connections"`

-Run the generator:
+Install migration:
-`rails generate connections -s`
+`rake connections:install:migrations`

-This generates a migration that creates a single `connections` join table for keeping track of what is connected to what.
+This generates a migration that creates a single join table for keeping track of what is connected to what.

 ## Usage